rajank18/SGP/README.md

 # SGP

-This is my gorup's SGP project for sem 4.
+This is our SGP project for sem 4.

 ## Members